 - Many common actions are invoked by tapping on user interface elements such as buttons, chess pieces and text. - A context menu can often be opened by long pressing (tap and hold) on an element such as the chess board, the move list text area or a button. - The Left drawer menu contains command actions and is opened by swiping from the left side of the screen towards the middle.
 The right drawer menu contains less common actions and is opened by swiping from the right side of the screen towards the middle. - It is also possible open the left/right drawer menu by tapping on the left/right half of the app title bar. - To play a move on the board first tap the piece to move, then tap the destination square.
-Alternatively, touch the piece to move, drag it to the destination square and release the piece.
 For pawn promotion moves a context menu is opened that lets the user select the piece to promote to.
 For castling moves, first tap on the king and then tap on the king destination square.
 The rook is moved automatically.